adamci/guides/gmail-transfer-guide-mac.md

 account to another.

 If you're comfortable doing basic things on the terminal, then this is your guide.
-Note that this guide is for Mac users &#8212; a separate guide will be written for those using Windows.
+Note that this guide is for Mac users&#8212;a separate guide will be written for those using Windows.

 ## 1. Download and set up `got-your-back`